Skip to main content

 The world has changed since 1987.
 Our Constitution must keep up with these changes if we are to be competitive.
 This is why I support Charter change, except in the extension of term limits of public officials.

 For every good the 1987 Constitution has, there are some disadvantages.
 I would think about them like I think about a typewriter, an old PC, and a diskette.
 Back then, those things helped me with my projects.
 Writing a contract on a typewriter or typing names on the check did the work faster than doing them by hand.
 Diskettes helped me bring my work to another person's place.
 However, the floppy disk has become nothing more than the save icon today.
 The floppy disk is no longer reliable like the USB.
 The typewriter's layout is the inspiration for the keyboard.
-It's true that these things did well back in their day but they can no longer do good today.
+Indeed, these things did well back in their day but they can no longer do good today.
 It's like how the Nokia phones did good back in their day.
 However, Nokia's refusal to evolve was a real issue.
 Today, people who can't afford iPhones would buy more affordable smartphones.

 The 1987 Constitution addresses human rights and the like.
 Right now, I believe that we still need the Commission on Human Rights despite my initial complaints.
 Having a commission on human rights is a good thing, especially in recommending new laws to help protect human rights and make sure policemen and soldiers uphold the law.
 However, the problem as mentioned by Masigan is that it has failed to address economic reforms.
 What's the use of hating Marcos Sr. who was a diehard protectionist if they still love the very economic policy that empowered the cronies?